- Entry Form

 A. Essays are required to fall under ONE of the four categories of Challenges.
 Please review the information and examples in the Choose Your Challenge section.

-A. The fourth category of "Together, we can be innovative anywhere" opens up the possibility for students to write about any scientific area they choose.
+The fourth category of "Together, we can be innovative anywhere" opens up the possibility for students to write about any area of science, technology, engineering, or mathematics (STEM) that they choose.
 However, we encourage students to approach any essay with a focus on improvements and positive changes for our world, rather than a straightfoward informative report.

 Q. Is still possible to submit my essay through the mail?